-\ A full hydromodification assessment will be performed every year at GPC 14.7.
-A rapid hydromodification assessment is performed at the other identified locations every 4 years.
+A full stream channel stability assessment will be performed every year at GPC 14.7.
+A rapid stream channel stability assessment is performed at the other identified locations every 4 years.

-SD1 conducts all monitoring in accordance with established monitoring plans and standard operating procedures (SOPs).
-Table 3.1.2 provides a reference to the plans, which are included in Appendix B.
+SD1 will continue to conduct all monitoring in accordance with established monitoring plans and standard operating procedures (SOPs).
+Any updates to the plans and SOPs will be provided in future progress reports.
+Table 3.1.2 provides a reference to the plans, which are included in Appendix A.